marcov64/Lsd/Readme.txt

 It is recommended, but not required, to install multitail and Gnuplot applications.
 Gnuplot allows LSD to produce X-Y and other more elaborated plots but it is not otherwise needed to run LSD simulations.
 The easiest way to install Gnuplot is to use the Homebrew package manager for the installation.
 If you do not have Homebrew installed, at the terminal prompt, paste the following command and press ENTER:

-ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

-After Homebrew installation finishes (details at http://brew.sh), you can install Gnuplot using the following command in Terminal (Qt framework will be automatically installed too):
+After Homebrew installation finishes (details at http://brew.sh), you can install multitail and Gnuplot using the following command in Terminal (Qt framework will be automatically installed too):

 brew install multitail gnuplot

 IN CASE OF PROBLEMS:

+LSD is only supported in mac computers as a native macOS (Aqua) application.
+There is no longer support for X11.

 If using macOS 10.12 (Sierra) or newer, you MUST use the "add-shortcut-mac.sh" command above to remove LMM and LSD from the system quarantine.
 Failing to do so will prevent from using LSD as a native macOS application.

-If you delete or cannot create the LSD desktop shortcut, you can still run the app named LMM located inside the LSD installation directory (double click it in Finder) to open LMM/LSD, or try to rerun the "add-shortcut-mac.sh" script to recreate the shortcut.
+If you delete or cannot create the LSD shortcuts, you can still run the app named LMM located inside the LSD installation directory (double click it in Finder) to open LMM/LSD, or try to rerun the "add-shortcut-mac.sh" script to recreate the shortcut.

 **********************